Open-STEM/IntroToRoboticsV2/course/line_following/on_off_control.rst

                     :width: 300

-        In this example code we just show different messages on the computer based on the value of the left encoder, but you could put whatever code you want in the blocks instead.
-For example, you could have the robot turn clockwise or counterclockwise depending on a condition using an :code:`if` / :code:`else` statement.
+        In this example code we print different things based on the left motor's encoder position.
+        You can use a similar structure to set different speeds based on the reading from the reflectance sensor.